James LaBrie: Lip syncing allegations

 In February 2022, rumours emerged of LaBrie lip syncing during the North American leg of Dream Theater's Top of the World Tour as fan recordings from the tour were posted online.
 Specifically, fans pointed to the post-chorus section of the song "Bridges In The Sky" as evidence of LaBrie lip syncing to a pre-recorded vocal track.
 LaBrie addressed the controversy onstage during the band's performance in Houston, Texas, on March 18, 2022, denying the allegations and claiming he has never lip synced in his entire life.

-LaBrie would later elaborate by stating: "I've never lip-synced in my entire life, so let's just get that out of the way.
-That's bullshit.
-I don't agree with anybody lip-syncing to their music.
-I say that if you do it, you should be able to reproduce it live, or at least try to reproduce it live."
-Regarding the usage of pre-recorded backing tracks during live performances, LaBrie asserts such tracks could be used to enhance a performance if done intelligently, creatively and artistically.
+In October 2023, LaBrie reiterated that he has never lip synced and elaborated on his stance: "I don't agree with anybody lip-syncing to their music.
+I say that if you do it, you should be able to reproduce it live, or at least try to reproduce it live".
+He also said he's not against the usage of backing tracks during live performances "if it's done intelligently, creatively and artistically."